Repetitiveness in Time and Space

 The snow flake arrangement is a remarkable example

 Another outstanding expression of NonRandomness is observed in maintaining a consistent alignment of distinct elements,

 as exhibited in patterns of flight formation of birds.

 within it all the members of the group,

 where each individual member of the group must have

 ‘awareness’ about own place within the formation to fit within the pattern.

-The flock changes the front bird systematically,
+The flock has an in-built tendency for "changing leader" or the front bird

-performing a system of ‘rotating leadership’.
+systematically, performing thus a system of ‘rotating leadership’.